-Agronomically, hemp can reduce fertilizer and pesticide use, improve soil aeration and reduce soil loss or erosion due to its extensive root system and it is a good rotational crop (Roulac, 1997).
+Agronomically, hemp can reduce fertiliser and pesticide use, improve soil aeration and reduce soil loss or erosion due to the plant’s extensive root system and it is a good rotational crop (Roulac, 1997).
 Overall, hemp places less stress on the surrounding environment than most alternatives, and this will be improved with advances in harvesting technology and breeding.

-For more information on sustainable hemp farming please see Useful Links page
+For more information on sustainable hemp farming (Please scroll down the page.)

-Find out about the conditions that apply to licences see the following links.
+To find out about the conditions that apply to licences in your state and to apply for a licence please see the following links: